Disease Guide ·Vestibular Disease ·2026

 6What breeds are prone to vestibular disease?

-Idiopathic vestibular disease can affect any senior dog regardless of breed.
-However, it's frequently reported in German Shepherds, Doberman Pinschers, Labrador Retrievers, Beagles, Cocker Spaniels, and Akitas.
-Dogs over 12 years old are most commonly affected.
-There's no strong breed predisposition for the idiopathic form — age is the primary risk factor.
+Any senior dog regardless of breed.
+Frequently reported in German Shepherds, Dobermans, Labs, Beagles, Cocker Spaniels, Akitas.
+Dogs over 12 years most affected.
+No strong breed predisposition for idiopathic form - age is primary risk factor.

 7Does pet insurance cover vestibular disease treatment?

-Most pet insurance policies cover vestibular disease diagnosis and treatment as a standard illness.
-Emergency visits, neurological exams, blood work, and supportive care are covered.
-MRI to rule out brain tumors is also typically covered.
-The standard waiting period applies.
-If the vestibular episode is caused by a chronic ear infection that was documented before enrollment, coverage may be limited.
-Each episode is usually treated as a separate occurrence.
+Most policies cover diagnosis and treatment as standard illness.
+Emergency visits, neurological exams, blood work, supportive care covered.
+MRI typically covered.
+Standard waiting period applies.
+If caused by chronic ear infection documented before enrollment, coverage limited.
+Each episode separate occurrence.

 Marcel Janik, founder of RealVetCost